Cyberbullying and Cyberstalking Laws in Wisconsin

 Free speech is a fundamental, yet limited, right protected by the U.S. Constitution.
 The government can punish speech (words and related actions) when it is likely to be immediately dangerous to others.
 Examples are falsely yelling "fire!" in a crowded theatre and issuing what are sometimes referred to as terrorist threats.
 The line between protected and illegal speech isn't always clear, meaning that it may be appropriate under certain circumstances to explore a free-speech defense.

-Reasonable Reaction of Victim
+Reasonable Reaction of the Victim

 Not all crimes require a victim's fear to have been reasonable, but some do.
 For example, as mentioned above, criminal stalking requires that the bully's behavior cause the victim to feel fear or serious emotional distress that is reasonable under the circumstances.
 So, if the victim was hypersensitive to behavior that wouldn't have seriously bothered a reasonable person, the behavior is unlikely to qualify as criminal stalking.

 Wisconsin is one of only a few states that consider a 17-year-old to be an adult for purposes of criminal prosecution, meaning they can receive an adult conviction and face incarceration time just like adults 18 and older.
-In some cases, one side or the other may request a teenager ages 17 to 19 be transferred to juvenile court.
-The judge determines whether to approve such a request.

-Civil Lawsuits for Cyberbullying and Cyberstalking
+Civil Lawsuits for Cyberbullying and Cyberstalking in Wisconsin

-In addition to criminal or juvenile delinquency charges, bullies may also face a judgment imposed by a civil court jury or judge.
+In addition to criminal or juvenile delinquency charges, bullies may face a judgment imposed by a civil court jury or judge.
 Victims of harassment or stalking can bring a case in civil court to recover money from the offender to pay for the harm caused by their actions.
 For example, a judge or jury may award a victim money to pay for therapy costs incurred as a result of the offender's unlawful conduct.
 Similarly, the defendant may have to pay for damage to property that resulted from their actions.

 Talk to a Lawyer